LauYeeYu/homepage/content/blog/git-usage-submodule-en.md

 conveniently.
 Different tools takes different trade-offs.
 Here are some popular tools:

+- [Git Submodule][git-submodule];
+- [Git Subtree][git-subtree];
+- [Gitslave][gitslave].

+[git-submodule]: https://git-scm.com/docs/git-submodule
+[git-subtree]: https://github.com/apenwarr/git-subtree
+[gitslave]: https://gitslave.sourceforge.io/

+### Git Submodule

-- [Git Submodule][git-submodule]: The official submodule management tool provided by Git.
+Git submodule is the official submodule management tool by Git.

 Pros:

 - Every user has git-submodule installed.
 - Easy for modifiers to use.

 Cons:

 - Difficult for users to use (need to update or initialize manually).
 - If the submodule repo is unavailable, you cannot update or initialize the submodule.
 This makes the repo more of a "centralized" one because it depends on a single URL for each submodule.

+### Git Subtree

-- [Git Subtree][git-subtree]: A project that subprojects to be included within a subdirectory of the main project, optionally including the subproject's entire history.
+[Git Subtree][git-subtree] is a project that subprojects to be included within a subdirectory of the main project, optionally including the subproject's entire history.

 Pros:

 - Easy for read-only users to use.
 - The submodule included in the repo.

 Cons:

 - Taking up more space in the main repository.
 - Difficult for modifiers to use.

+### Gitslave

-- [Gitslave][gitslave]: A project that assists in assembling a meta-project from a number of individual git repositories which operate as if they were one git repository instead of many.
+[Gitslave][gitslave] is a project that assists in assembling a meta-project from a number of individual git repositories which operate as if they were one git repository instead of many.

 Pros:

 - Really easy for modifiers to use.

 Cons:

 - Users must install gitslave to use the submodules.

-[git-submodule]: https://git-scm.com/docs/git-submodule
-[git-subtree]: https://github.com/apenwarr/git-subtree
-[gitslave]: https://gitslave.sourceforge.io/
+### Summary of the Tools

 As you can see, all the possible solutions have their disadvantages.
 For me, I think forcing every user to install a tool other than the official Git